yudai0308/filmarks/README.md

 ### Association
 - has_many :Reviews
-- has_many :Users through: Reviews
+- has_many :Users, through: :Reviews
-- has_many :Users through: clip
+- has_many :Users, through: :clip
 - has_many :clip
 - has_many :casts, through: :Movies_Casts
 - has_many :Movies_Casts